taocpp/PEGTL/doc/Actions-and-States.md

 }
 ```

-By adding the base class `require_apply0` to the above specialisation, the compiler will be required to call `apply0()`.
+The presence of one of these base classes will force a call to `apply()` or `apply0()`, respectively, and compilation will fail when such a call is not possible.
-If the states (in this example a `double`) don't match, an error message is given and the compilation fails.
+The error message should make clear why the call was not possible, usually a type mismatch for one of the state parameters, the `double` in the example above.

-Note that deriving from `require_apply` or `require_apply0` is optional and is only meant to help troubleshooting problems.
+Note that deriving from `require_apply` or `require_apply0` is optional and usually only used for troubleshooting.

 ## States

-In most applications, the actions also need some kind of data or user-defined (parser/action) *state* to operate on.
+In most applications, actions need some kind of data or user-defined (parser/action) *state* to operate on.
-Since the `apply()`- and `apply0()`-methods are `static`, they do not have an instance of the class of which they are a member function available for this purpose.
+Given that `apply()`- and `apply0()` are static member functions, they are called without an instance of the class they belong to (which would usually fill this role).
-Therefore the *state(s)* are an arbitrary collection of objects that are
+Therefore a PEGTL parsing run can be performed with arbitrary many *state(s)* parameters that are

 * passed by the user as additional arguments to the [`parse()`-function](Inputs-and-Parsing.md#parse-function) that starts a parsing run, and then

-* passed by the PEGTL as additional arguments to all actions' `apply()`- or `apply0()`-method.
+* passed by the PEGTL as additional arguments to all actions' `apply()` or `apply0()` static member functions.

-In other words, the additional arguments to the `apply()`- and `apply0()`-method can be chosen freely, however **all** actions **must** accept the same argument list since they are **all** called with the same arguments.
+In other words, the additional arguments to `apply()`- and `apply0()` can be chosen freely, however **all** actions **must** accept the same argument list since they are **all** called with the same arguments.

-For example, in a practical grammar the example from above might use a second argument to store the parsed sequence of digits somewhere.
+For example, in a practical grammar the example from above might use a second argument to store the matched sequence of digits.

 ```c++
 template<> struct my_actions< tao::pegtl::plus< tao::pegtl::digit > >